Dudley: Religion

-Part of the Anglican Diocese of Worcester, Dudley has its own Archdeaconry and suffragan bishop.
-The town is served by numerous parish churches, including the Church of St. Edmund, Church of St. James, and Church of St. Thomas within the town centre.
-In the Kate's Hill area of Dudley, one can find St John's church, whose graveyard contains the burial place of William Perry a 19th-century Prizefighter, known as the Tipton Slasher.

 The oldest church in the town is St. Edmund's, dating back to Anglo-Saxon times, although the present building was not constructed until 1724, following its demolition during the English Civil War.
 St. Thomas' church dates from the 12th century, and was rebuilt in the 1815 after the original building was declared 'unsafe'.
 Both sites are now Grade II* listed.

 Dudley Priory was a Cluniac priory founded circa 1160 by the Lord of Dudley, Gervase de Paganel, and controlled several churches in the surrounding area.
 After its initial dissolution in 1395, it reopened as a denizen priory, and remained in use until the Dissolution of the Monasteries.
-Today the ruins form part of the surrounding Priory Park.
+The ruins stand within Priory Park.

 The Revd Robert Jones, present Archdeacon of Worcester, inducted in November 2014, was previously Vicar of St. Francis Church in Dudley for eight years.

+St James's Church at Eve Hill was consecrated on 27 July 1840.
+It has been declared redundant and its final service took place on 28 July 2024.

 Roman Catholics in the town are served by a church dedicated to Our Blessed Lady and St Thomas of Canterbury situated in St Joseph Street near the bus station.
 The church, designed by architect Augustus Pugin, dates from 1842 and has been Grade II listed since 1949.

-There are two Methodist Churches in Dudley: Central Church is at Cross Street near the town centre and there is another church at Dixon's Green.
-Dudley Baptist Church is on Priory Road in the centre of town.
-There is also a thriving Salvation Army Church in Dudley on North Street.

 Dudley also has places of worship for other religious groups and Christian denominations, including a Jehovah's Witness Kingdom Hall, two Sikh gurdwaras, and a Hindu temple.
 The old St Edmund's Church School, which closed in 1970 on a merger with St John's Church School, was converted into a mosque for the town's Islamic community, with an additional mosque also opening in the Queen's Cross area of the town.

 Proposed mosque

 In 2003, plans were unveiled for the construction of a new mosque (which become known as the "Super Mosque" locally) in Hall Street, a site that had been leased by Dudley Council to the Dudley Muslim Association, in exchange for a site impacted by a proposed bypass.
-The mosque proposals were scrapped in May 2010, after a long dispute, in favour of an expansion to the existing Dudley Central Mosque in Castle Hill, an appeal was made by the Dudley Muslim Association against the High Court ruling, and failed in February 2014.
+The mosque proposals were scrapped in May 2010, after a long dispute, in favour of an expansion to the existing Dudley Central Mosque in Castle Hill.
+An appeal was lodged by the Dudley Muslim Association against the High Court ruling, and failed in February 2014.